My Blue Ridge Mountain Boy

 My Blue Ridge Mountain Boy is the fourth solo studio album by American singer-songwriter Dolly Parton.
 It was released on September 8, 1969, by RCA Victor.
 The album was produced by Bob Ferguson.
 It peaked at number six on the Billboard Top Country Albums chart, Parton's first solo top ten, and number 194 on the Billboard 200 chart.
 The album spawned three singles: "Daddy", "In the Ghetto", and the title track.
 "Daddy" was the most successful, peaking at number 40 on the Billboard Hot Country Songs chart.
+This would be Parton's final studio release of the 1960s.

 Recording

 Recording sessions for the album began at RCA Studio B in Nashville, Tennessee, on May 14, 1969.
 Three additional sessions followed on May 20, 21 and June 2.
 "Daddy" was recorded on September 9, 1968, during a session for 1969's In the Good Old Days (When Times Were Bad).

 Content

 The title song tells the story of a small town girl whose aspirations take her to New Orleans, where she becomes a prostitute, dreaming of the boy she'd left behind.
 "Gypsy, Joe and Me" details the story of a woman, her love and their small dog, who all eventually perish.
 "Evening Shade" tells the story of an orphanage run by an evil headmistress, Mrs. Bailey.
 The orphans eventually burn the home down, with Mrs. Bailey sleeping inside.
 "Daddy", a Parton composition, tells the story of a daughter pleading with her father to reconsider leaving her mother for a woman much younger.

 Also included are Parton's covers of the Mac Davis-penned Elvis Presley hit "In the Ghetto" and Joe South's "Games People Play".
 She also covered current country hits by Porter Wagoner ("Big Wind") and Jan Howard ("We Had All the Good Things Going").

 In a CMT interview with Patty Loveless, Parton confirmed that the man on the album cover is her reclusive husband, Carl Dean.

 Parton re-recorded the title song for her 1982 album Heartbreak Express.